jojozhuang/jojozhuang.github.io/_note/interview-behavior/behavior-questions-amazon.md

 Action    | Run the script to download customization.
 Import them into **Opengrok**, which is hosted in **Docker**.
 Result    | Public the service to all team members.
 Ask the RC team to automate the whole process.

-### 3.11 Data corruption on IR because of Data Fix(TBD)
+### 3.11 Data Corruption
 For questions like, failure? lesson learned?

 Section   | Description
 ----------|------------------------------------------------------------------------------------------
 Situation | ***Background: Use Javascript to fix data in production.*** Sometimes in production, the data on invoice or payment documents is incorrect because of code bugs, wrong configuration, mis-operations by users.
 In this case, we need to correct them.
 But we can’t modify them directly at database level.
 We need to add audit log to record this change.
 Some changes are complex not only one field.
 Can’t restart server with deploying new java codes.
 Instead, use javascript(**Rihno**) to call native java code.
-Task      | Working on a data fix to correct accounting values on invoice reconciliation documents.
+Task      | Working on a data fix for a customer to correct accounting values on the **PO-based** invoice documents.
-Action    | Wrong script to cause more errors.
-The plus “+” character is missing for the where condition.
+Action    | Logon to production to check the issue.
+Wrote script for data fix and tested it locally.
+Publish to production and asked Ops team to run. **Contract-based invoices are also updated because of the wrong script, they were corrupted.**.
+In the query, the plus “+” character is missing for the where condition.
 Since there was no warning or compile error in javascript, no way to find this issue.
-Have to write another script to correct more documents.
+Had to write another script to correct these documents.
+Analyzed how many invoices were impacted.
+Test the query in production first. **Spent the whole weekend on this issue.
+Monitor the result and wait for confirmation from Ops and customer.**
-Result    | What I learned is to be careful when using javascript for such critical operation.
+Result    | Fixed all data issues.
+What I learned is to be careful when using javascript for such critical operation.
 Updated the coding style to remind every developer be aware of this.
 Added plus character into the check list for code review.
 Print out the query when testing locally to double check it is correct.

 ### 3.12 Currency rate issue( short-term value vs long-term value?)
 IR gets resubmitted on approval even though no changes are made to the IR